What’s the best advice to get me through security screening as smoothly as possible?

 If I am travelling on a day trip i.e. departing early morning, arriving back later that day, and I purchase items e.g. perfume, cosmetics etc. over 100mls can I carry this through security on my return trip?

 Yes, provided they are still intact in the tamper-evident bag containing the receipt.
 This practice will be accepted at all EU airports.
-Don't forget that you can avail of our free Shop & Collect service if you are travelling within teh EU.
+Don't forget that you can avail of our free Shop & Collect service if you are travelling within the EU.
 Buy before you fly and shop on your return.
+Please note other airports may not have the newer screening systems so the old restrictions may still apply there.

 Can I bring my medication on board the aircraft?